lake-wg/grease/draft-amsuess-lake-edhoc-grease.md

 It MAY alter its behavior in other ways;
-in particular, it SHOULD randomly insert GREASE EADs in later messages of an exchange in which any were received.
+in particular, it SHOULD randomly insert GREASE EADs in later messages of an exchange in which unprocessed EADs (including GREASE EADs) were present.

-If it does not alter its behavior, it is RECOMMENDED that implementations make no attempt to recognize GREASE EADs, and apply the default processing -- that is, to ignoring any unknown non-critical EADs.
+Implementations SHOULD NOT attempt to recognize GREASE EADs, and apply the default processing rules.

 # GREASE cipher suites